bigskysoftware/hypermedia-systems-book/ch06-more-htmx-patterns.typ

     This will be the current URL of the browser
   ]

-/ `HX-History-Restore-Request`: #[
+// TODO: htmx 4 — no localStorage history; full refresh on miss / `HX-History-Restore-Request`: #[
     This will be the string "true" if the request is for history restoration after a miss in the local history cache